-Tutor for consultation: Matthew Perry (z5075269@unsw.edu.au)
+Tutor for consultation: Manas Patra (m.patra@unsw.edu.au)

 The lecturer in charge will be answering e-mails for personal matters that are not of relevance to other students, and provided that they do not require extensive or substantive answers.
 Questions that cannot be answered shortly should be raised in consultation.
-All questions that are of interest to the class should be asked using the utility of the platform used to manage the course (MessageBoard or Discussion).
+All questions that are of interest to the class should be asked using the Discussion utility of the Ed platform, used to manage the course.
 Students are encouraged to also answer any question and more generally, actively participate in any discussion which they can usefully contribute to.